wormhole-foundation/wormhole/terra/packages/cw721/README.md

 transfer or send the given token.
 This can only be performed when `env.sender` is the owner of the given `token_id` or an `operator`.
-There can multiple spender accounts per token, and they are cleared once the token is transfered or sent.
+There can multiple spender accounts per token, and they are cleared once the token is transferred or sent.

 `Revoke{spender, token_id}` - This revokes a previously granted permission
 to transfer the given `token_id`.
 This can only be granted when